← All Articles

 The short version

 Booking a guided fly fishing trip with Bowman is simple: submit a trip request, and Bowman calls or emails within 24 hours to confirm availability and help you pick the right trip, then sends a secure payment link — a deposit secures your spot.
-Trips run rain or shine; Bowman only cancels or reschedules for dangerous conditions (lightning, flooding, extreme cold), and guiding multiple rivers means there's almost always good water.
-All gear and instruction are included; you bring a Georgia fishing license + trout stamp.
+Trips run rain or shine; Bowman only cancels or reschedules for dangerous conditions (lightning, flooding, extreme cold), and guiding five rivers — the Toccoa, Soque, Etowah, Noontootla, and Tuckasegee — means there's almost always good water within reach.
+All gear and instruction are included; you bring a Georgia fishing license + trout stamp (or a North Carolina license for a Tuckasegee float).
 Start at book your trip.

 How do you book a guided fly fishing trip in Georgia?